UofT-EcoSystem/hfta/docs/mlsys21/v100_rtx6000_throughputs.md.md

 - DCGM version: version `2.0.10`, downloaded under  `third_party/dcgm/datacenter-gpu-manager_2.0.10_amd64.deb`

 In order to download the `.deb` files, you need to register a NVIDIA developer account via: <https://developer.nvidia.com/login>, after that, you can download the .deb file:
-- NVIDIA Nsight Computer at: <https://developer.nvidia.com/nsight-compute>
+- NVIDIA Nsight System at: <https://developer.nvidia.com/nsight-compute>
 - NVIDIA DCGM at: <https://developer.nvidia.com/dcgm>